MSledzinski/dapr-spring-example/README.md

+__Context__

+Playground example of using https://docs.dapr.io/ with Kind cluster.
-Simple example of two Spring Boot services Dapr1 and Dapr2 Dapr1 calling Dapr2
+Scenario: two Spring Boot services Dapr1 and Dapr2 - when calling API - call chain: Nginx/Ingress -> Dapr1 -> Dapr2

 __NOTE: it is not secure / quality setup - only as dev playground__